verioussmith/TutsPlus-JS-Fundamentals-Notes/README.md

   - You can also create objects using the "New" keyword
   - Access properties with . or [] syntax
   - Add properties with . and =
-  - We can creat primitives using "new" but don't
+  - We can create primitives using "new" but don't